Inflammatory bowel disease (IBD)

 Ulcerative colitis

-Ulcerative colitis is confined to the lower end of the intestine (colon and rectum) and affects only the surface lining.
-The main symptom is increasing diarrhoea, usually with blood mixed in with the motions.
+Ulcerative colitis is confined to the lower end of the intestine (colon and rectum) and affects only the surface lining, also known as the mucosa.
+The main symptom is increasing diarrhoea, usually with blood and mucous mixed in with the motions.
 Abdominal cramps are common, with a painful urge to open the bowels, a sensation called tenesmus.
 Going to the toilet usually relieves the pain.

 Crohn's disease

-In Crohn's disease, the symptoms can be less obvious in the early stages and will depend on which part of the bowel is involved.
-It affects the full thickness of the intestine and can occur anywhere along the length of the digestive system, from mouth to anus.
+The symptoms of Crohn’s disease depend on which part of the bowel is involved.
+Crohn’s disease affects the full thickness of the intestine and can occur anywhere along the length of the digestive system, from mouth to anus.
 Often there is recurrent abdominal pain, especially after eating, which may go on for months before diarrhoea begins.
-Mild fever, nausea and vomiting may also occur.
-If the upper end of the intestine, known as the small bowel, is involved, there may be marked weight loss due to failure to absorb food.
+Mild fever, nausea and vomiting, loss of apetite and tiredness may also occur.
+If the small bowel is involved, there may be marked weight loss due to failure to absorb food.

-The cause of IBD is still being studied, but it appears likely that it is due to an abnormality of the body's immune system.
+The cause of IBD is still being studied, but it is thought to be caused by a problem with the body’s immune system.
+Genetic and environmental factors are also thought to be involved in the cause of both Crohn’s disease and ulcerative colitis.
 Symptoms may occur in other parts of the body, such as joint pains, skin rashes and sore eyes.

-With careful attention to their medications and diet, most people with IBD will be able to keep their illness under control most of the time.
+With careful attention to medicines and diet, most people with IBD will be able to keep their illness under control most of the time.